taliesinb/WLSublime/README.md

 # Sublime syntax + color theme for Mathematica / Wolfram Language

+## Features

 * Nice colors
 * Modern symbols and syntax (Associations <| |>, /* etc)
 * Jump-to-definition for := definitions
 * Cmd+click does go-to-definition on symbol under cursor

+## Instructions

+In the unlikely event that you haven't already, start by installing Package Control.
+Then use it to install Colorsublime, which we'll use later to switch to Brainon, the custom theme that goes with the syntax definition.

 No idea how you're *supposed* to share Sublime text packages, and I don't have time to find out, but colleagues want to use this, so here's how to do it on OS X assuming this repo is at "~/git/WLSublime", haven't actually tested this from-scratch though.
+If you already have a "Colorsublime - Themes" subfolder, then soft link in the "Brainon" subfolder of this repo into "Colorsublime - Themes".

 ```
 cd ~/Library/Application\ Support/Sublime\ Text\ 3/Packages/